BxCppDev/bxdecay0/README.rst

 Preparation of your system
 --------------------------

-BxDecay0 is developped on a  Ubuntu Linux (18.04/20.04 LTS) and should work on  any Unix/BSD  flavor with  a recent  C++ compiler  with c++11 support (i.e. GNU g++ >= 4.9 or clang) including macOS.
+BxDecay0 is developped on a  Ubuntu Linux (currently 22.04 LTS) and should work on  any Unix/BSD  flavor with  a recent  C++ compiler  with c++11 support (i.e. GNU g++ >= 4.9 or clang) including macOS.